 • b = Slope coefficient (dimensionless) — tissue-specific

-The "a" coefficient represents the base tolerance at very low ambient pressure.
+The "a" coefficient is the y-intercept — the maximum tolerable tissue pressure at zero gauge pressure (surface).
 Faster tissues have higher "a" values, meaning they can handle more supersaturation.

 📊 The Pressure-Pressure Diagram